-In order to submit your Free Application for Federal Student Aid (FAFSA®) form, you and a parent (if you’re a dependent student) must agree to the terms listed.
-You, the student, must agree that you
+In order to submit your FAFSA, you and a parent (if you are a dependent student) must agree to the terms listed.
+You, the student, must agree that you:

-- aren’t in default on a federal student loan or have made satisfactory arrangements to repay it;
+- are not in default on a federal student loan or have made satisfactory arrangements to repay it,

-- don’t owe money back on a federal student grant or have made satisfactory arrangements to repay it;
+- do not owe money back on a federal student grant or have made satisfactory arrangements to repay it,

-- won’t receive a Federal Pell Grant from more than one college for the same period of time.
+- will not receive a Federal Pell Grant for more than one college for the same period of time.

 - provide information that will verify the accuracy of your completed form, and

-- provide U.S. or state income tax forms that he or she filed or is required to file.
+- provide U.S. or state income tax forms that he/she filed or is required to file.

-If you sign the application or any document related to the Federal Student Aid programs electronically using a username and password and/or any other credential, you certify that you’re the person identified by the username and password and/or any other credential and haven’t disclosed that username and password and/or any other credential to anyone else.
+If you sign the application or any document related to the Federal Student Aid programs electronically using a username and password, and/or any other credential, you certify that you are the person identified by the username and password, and/or any other credential and have not disclosed that username and password, and/or any other credential to anyone else.
 If you purposely give false or misleading information, you may be fined up to $20,000, sent to prison, or both.